Friz-zy/awesome-linux-containers/README.md

 * [The Twelve-Factor App](https://12factor.net/)
 The twelve-factor app is a methodology for building software-as-a-service apps.
 * [Container Best Practices](http://docs.projectatomic.io/container-best-practices/)
-A collaborative project to document container-based application architecture, creation and management from Project Atomic
+A collaborative project to document container-based application architecture, creation and management from Project Atomic.

 ## Security